mforman000/CPSC_571_Emotional_Recognition_on_Twitter/README.md

 ```
 pip install django
 ```
 If you are still running into issues you may need to install load a django-env into this folder.
-To do so you can run
+To do so you can run:

 '''
 python -m venv django-env